-Creating Maps in Tableau
+Create Maps in Tableau

 You can highlight any country to see that Country population

-From the below screenshot you can see, Tableau has created a Symbol Map for you.
-Here, it added the Latitude to Row shelf, Longitude to Column shelf, and Country Name to Details Card present in Marks Shelf.
+Double-click on any Geographic field such as Postcode, City, State, or Country will automatically create a Tableau Map.
+In this example, we will double-click on the Country dimension.
+From the below screenshot, you can see that the desktop has created a Symbol for you.
+Here, it added the Latitude to Row shelf, Longitude to Column shelf, and Country Name to Details Card in Marks Shelf.

-Creating Maps in Tableau – Third Approach
+Create Maps in Tableau – Third Approach

 Add Data labels to Maps in Tableau